-Filing your taxes.
 So you're getting ready to file your first tax return as an independent person.
-First question: Who gets to claim an exemption for you and shelter $3,700 of income from 2011 taxes?
+First question: Who gets to claim an exemption for you and shelter $3,950 of 2014 income from the IRS?
 You or your folks?
 The answer depends on the circumstances, not on the results of a family meeting.

-Student loan interest.
 As soon as you can claim your own exemption (the value usually goes up by $50 each year to keep up with inflation), you also can start deducting interest paid on your student loans.
 You can write off up to $2,500 a year in interest on those loans.
 Even if your parents pay interest on a loan for which you are liable, you can deduct that interest.
 But you can't use the 1040EZ form.
 To claim the student loan interest deduction, you'll have to use the longer 1040A or even-longer 1040 form.

-There's a separate line for student-loan interest, and you can claim it regardless of whether you itemize other deductions.
-The right to claim this write-off phases out at higher income levels, starting out at $60,000 for individuals and $120,000 for married couples filing jointly in 2011.(The phase-out zone for couples starts at $125,000 in 2012.)
+There's a separate line for student-loan interest, and you can claim it even if you don’t itemize deductions.
+The right to claim this write-off phases out at higher income levels, starting out at $65,000 for individuals and $130,000 for married couples filing jointly in 2014.

-Job hunting.
 While it can be costly printing your résumé and traveling to interviews for your first job, you can't deduct those expenses.
 But don’t assume that ban is forever: The cost of searching for subsequent jobs can be deducted . . . as long as you’re looking for a new position in the same line of work rather than trying to change careers.
 Note that this write off is considered a miscellaneous expense, so you get a tax benefit only if you itemize deductions and only to the extent that all your miscellaneous expenses exceed 2% of your adjusted gross income.

-Moving expenses.
-There's no prohibition against deducting the cost of moving to your first job.
+Unlike job-hunting expenses, you can deduct the cost of moving to take your first job.
 And, you don’t have to itemize to use this tax-saver.
-The key is that you must move more than 50 miles from your current home for work reasons, you can deduct moving expenses that are not reimbursed by your new boss, including a mileage allowance for driving your own car.
-For moves in the first half of 2011, you can deduct 19 cents a mile; for moves in the last six months of 2011, the mileage rate is 23.5 cents a mile; for moves in 2012, the rate is 23 cents a mile.
-You can claim the moving expense deduction regardless of whether you itemize deductions.
+The key is that you must move more than 50 miles from your current home.
+Meet that test and you can deduct moving expenses that are not reimbursed by your new boss, including a mileage allowance for driving your own car.
+For moves in 2014, you can deduct 23.5 cents a mile.